niraami/dotfiles/.setup/guide.md

 ### Boot manager setup

 You'll need to add extra hooks before the creation of your [initramfs](https://wiki.archlinux.org/title/Arch_boot_process#initramfs) by editing `/etc/mkinitcpio.conf` and adding one or more of these hooks depending on the setup you've chosen to go with in the [partitioning](#Partitioning) step.
+Or maybe none if you're working with raw partitions.

 |     Name    |              Purpose                  |
 |-------------|---------------------------------------|